 You may have heard that the sugar-free sweetener xylitol that is present in some peanut butter is highly toxic to DOGS.
 Fortunately, xylitol is not toxic to cats (5).

-Peanut Butter Dog Treats OK for CATS
+Peanut Butter Dog Treats That Are SAFE for Cats

 Here’s a popular soft dog treat made with peanut butter that your cat might like to try.
 These would be OK for cats to eat considering the label doesn’t have any caution ingredients.